 After engaging senior volunteers in a focus group, we learned that they identified with visuals that were vibrant and active, and were not happy with typical branding geared towards seniors (soft shapes, pastel colours).
 As this was a collaborative initiative, we worked with colours from the key steering group committee partner brands, in order to create an open and welcoming vibrant circle.

-Tea with a Titan is a weekly podcast during which Mary-Jo speaks with those people who have one thing in common: The quest for authentic greatness in their chosen arena.
+Tea with a Titan is a weekly podcast during which Mary-Jo speaks with those people who have one thing in common: a quest for authentic greatness in their chosen arena.

-The logo either symbolizes a protective shell or two birds, depending on how you see it.
+The Canopy Privacy logo symbolizes both a protective shell or two birds, depending on how you see it.

 As parents, we wanted to build a safe, meaningful and creative online gathering place specially for tweens.
 We know the tween years are critical and sensitive; it is a time when they learn to express who they are, forge friendships and fit in.
 And, since tweens love taking pictures, photo sharing is at the heart of it.

 Zuzee is an online gathering place where tweens can share photos and design their own online and offline books.
 Mika Creative developed the logo and brand identity for the company, as well their marketing materials.